-- 1) All visitors must report to the office upon arrival at school. - 2) All visitors are given and required to wear a building pass while they are in the building. - 3) Staff are expected to question people in the building whom they do not recognize and who are not wearing a building pass. - 4) Students and staff are expected to immediately report to an administrator any suspicious behavior or situation that makes them uncomfortable. - 5) Only the main entrance doors will remain unlocked during the school day.
-All other doors will be locked.
-Doors shall not be propped open at any time. - 6) If a person wishes to confer with a member of the staff he/she shall call for an appointment prior to coming to the school in order to prevent any inconvenience. - 7) Students are not allowed to bring visitors or guests with them during the school day.
+- 1) All visitors must report to the office upon arrival at school. - 2) All visitors are given and required to wear a building pass while they are in the building. - 3) Staff are expected to question people in the building they do not recognize and who do not wear a building pass. - 4) Students and staff are expected to immediately report to an administrator any suspicious behavior or situation that makes them uncomfortable. - 5) All doors will be locked.
+Doors shall not be propped open at any time. - 6) If a person wishes to confer with a staff member, he/she shall call for an appointment prior to coming to the school to prevent any inconvenience. - 7) Students are not allowed to bring visitors or guests with them during the school day.